scolladon/sfdx-git-delta/docs/migrating-to-v6.0.0.md

 }
 ```

-When there are error at the cli itself (file or directory parameter does not exist), the result looks like:
+When there are errors at the sf cli level (file or directory parameter does not exist), the result looks like:
 ```json
 // SF CLI error JSON output
 {